-- 1. Aim: Write the aim of the experiment in one sentence. - 2.
-Principles: State in one or two sentences how the aim is achieved. - 3.
-Apparatus: List the apparatus required, Describe fully any new or item preferably with a diagram. - 4.
-Procedure: Describe briefly the exact procedure followed, in order. - 5.
-Precautions: Every experiment will usually have a few points which have to be specially taken care of, Mention these specifically. - 6.
-Observations: This is the most important part of the write up.
-Always an open and critical mind.
-Describe fully what you have observed?
+1 Aim: Write the aim of the experiment in one sentence.
+2 Principles: State in one or two sentences how the aim is achieved 3 Apparatus: List the apparatus required, Describe fully any new or item preferably with a diagram.
+4 Procedure: Describe briefly the exact procedure followed, in order.
+5 Precautions: Every experiment will usually have a few points which have to be specially taken care of, Mention these specifically.
+6 Observations: This is the most important part of the write up.
+One must always have an open and critical mind.
+Describe fully what you have observed.
 If possible tabulate your observations in order.
-Give diagrams when desirable, with adequate labels. - 7.
-Calculations: If any. - 8.
-Discussion: Here you can write the inferences from your observations.
+Give diagrams when desirable, with adequate labels.
+7 Calculations: If any.
+8 Discussion: Here you can write the inferences from your observations .
 Also make any relevant comments on the limitations of the Experimental techniques and any alterations or additions that you would like to make.
 Specially discuss any unusual observation of your findings.
-Avoid extensive theoretical discussions.
+Avoid extensive theoretical discussions .
 It is a good practice to make your discussion no longer than the account of your observations.

+Note:

-Note: Students are expected to fill the gaps given in this manual to record the experiment while they are in the class and submit for correction at the end of the class.
+- 1. Students are expected to fill the gaps given in this manual to record the experiment while they are in the class and submit for correction at the end of the class. - 2.
+When data of many students have to be entered and analyzed, students are expected to provide such data to be fed into the computer and complete data will be printed and distributed to students.